deephaven/deephaven-core/csharp/ExcelAddIn/README.md

 These instructions show how to install and run the Deephaven Excel Add-In on Windows.
 These instructions also happen to build the Deephaven C# Client as a side-effect.
-However if your goal is to build the Deephaven C# Client, please see [repository root]/csharp/client/README.md (does not exist yet).
+However if your goal is only to build the Deephaven C# Client, please see the instructions at %DHSRC%\csharp\client\README.md (does not exist yet).

 We have tested these instructions on Windows 10 and 11 with Visual Studio Community Edition.